Esther Cailingold: Death

 After the surrender on 28 May, Esther and the other wounded were moved, this time to the nearby Armenian School, just outside the Jewish Quarter.
-Early on the following morning Esther, after refusing a cigarette (it was Shabbat), fell into a coma and did not regain consciousness.
+Early on the following morning Esther, after refusing a cigarette (it was Shabbat), she fell into a coma and did not regain consciousness.
 She died some time around 5.00 am on 29 May.
 Her last letter to her parents had been written six days earlier and handed to fellow-soldier Chaveh Leurer, who passed it to Harry Levin after the surrender.
 Levin in turn gave it to Moshe Cailingold when the latter came to Jerusalem in July.

 Aftermath

 After the surrender of the Jewish Quarter garrison to the Arab Legion under Abdullah al Tel, the remaining buildings in the quarter were systematically destroyed, including 58 of the 59 synagogues in the Old City.
 The quarter's Jewish residents were removed to Israeli lines, and lost all their property.
 The Arab victory in the Old City was one of their few successes in the 1948 Arab-Israeli conflict, which they termed their al-Nakba ("the Catastrophe").
 In the Six-Day War of June 1967 Jewish forces captured the entire Old City, and thereafter the Jewish Quarter was rebuilt.

-None of the men or women who fought for the Jewish Quarter in 1948 received citations for bravery, although Moshe Roussak singled Esther out as deserving.
+None of the men or women who fought for the Jewish Quarter in 1948 received citations for bravery, although Moshe Rusnak, her commander, singled Esther out as deserving.
 Along with the 38 other Old City fighters who died, Esther was posthumously enlisted in the Israeli Defence Forces and, after temporary burial in a West Jerusalem quarry, her body was re-interred in Mount Herzl military cemetery in September 1950.